0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 }
 ```

-so each time the callback function is called, it gets the Dllname, DllPath, the address where the dll is loaded, its size, and `Context` pointer, which is an argument we control, in this case it's the name of the dll we want to patch
+so each time the callback function is called, it gets the Dllname, DllPath, the address where the dll is loaded, its size, and a `Context` pointer, which is an argument we control, in this case it's the name of the dll we want to patch

 now we just calculate the address of DllMain with the next steps so I can patch it
-  - open the dll is dissassembler of you choosing (mine is ida)
+  - open the dll is dissassembler of your choosing (mine is ida)
   - rebase the program to 0
   - go to dllMain and check its offset

   we end up with the offset value `0x2600`

   ![DllMain_offset](https://user-images.githubusercontent.com/71389295/153338189-45dc4b66-95d0-4ecb-b654-aecd339189c4.png)